 NEO has the Tech!

-Ethereum just wishes become younger again.
+Ethereum just wishes to become younger again.
 But they are deeply rooted in the market and cannot tweak up the tech now.
-For example, NEO can handle 10,000 transactions per second while Ethereum can handle mere 15.
+For example, NEO can handle 10,000 transactions per second while Ethereum can handle a mere 15.

 Ethereum, on the other hand, uses a bit unorthodox programming language named Solidity.
 You cannot find an adequate number of coders knowing the language.
 That’s another minus for the older brother.

-NEO also has the better tech to handle hacks and cyber-attacks than Ethereum.
+NEO also has better tech to handle hacks and cyber-attacks than Ethereum.
 How?
 They have the NeoQS anti-quantum mechanism to tackle these attacks better.
 As Ethereum doesn’t have such kind of protection measurement, they are slightly back footed.

 But there is a huge difference between the nature of these two ecosystems.
 Ethereum is minable while NEO is not.
-Moreover, NEO doesn’t allow fractions, they only have the integer numbers.
+Moreover, NEO doesn’t allow fractions, they only have integer numbers.
 While Ethereum can be bought or sold in fractions.